The second floor of the Manchester Center mall in central Fresno will become 592 units of housing.

 Dyer was on hand at The Link @ Blackstone, at the southwest corner of Blackstone and McKinley avenues, to open a new community center, that will be used for senior programs.
 He discussed the importance of redeveloping Blackstone.

 “Blackstone is the spine of Fresno.
-It is an area that people travel on a daily basis and it has been historically for retail and commercial.
+It is an area that people travel on a daily basis and it has been historically for the retail, for the commercial.
 But the future of Blackstone is much more than that.
 It is about housing,” Dyer said.

-He envisions thousands living and shopping along Blackstone and using Bus Rapid Transit to get around.
+He envisions thousands living and shopping along Blackstone Avenue, and using Bus Rapid Transit to get around.

 It is generating excitement from the city councilman for the area, Nelson Esparza.